bigdatavietnam-org/Introduction-to-Marketing-Science-and-practical-applications/README.md

 1. HTML 5
 2. CSS 3
 3. Bootstap 4:
-4. JavaScript: programming language of the Web
+4. JavaScript: core programming language of the modern Web

 ### Part 2: Introduction to Computer Programming with Python
 **Editors for programming: VS code and Jupiter**